nwhitehead/soundfont-godot/README.md

     audio drivers).
 -   Load and playback MIDI files with full control over notes.

+## Releases

+CI builds are done by Github Actions.

 ## File Formats

 SoundFont instruments are normally stored with the `.sf2` file extension.
 The